haberdashPI/vscode-master-key/notes.md

             - [ ] improve flakey tests (or skip some???)

 Follow-up:
+- [ ] reimplement storeNamed? (or make it more specific to macros; I'm not convinced the generic tool is really useful)
 - [ ] make some features more discoverable
     - create "tour" section for vscode's start window
     - add a button to edit a binding from the activate binding menu